basho/basho_docs/source/languages/en/riak/dev/advanced/key-value-best-practices.md

 The most important benefit of this setup is that basic lookup operations are extremely fast.
 Riak doesn't need to search through columns or tables to find an object.
 Instead, it stores them on the basis of a concrete "address," so to speak, and when given an explicit address, Riak can locate an object just about as quickly with billions of keys in a cluster as when there are only a handful of keys.

-## Limitations of Key/Value Operations
+## Overcoming the Limitations of Key/Value Operations

-But working with a key/value store can be tricky at first, especially if you're used to relational databases.
-The central difficulty is that your application needs to know what it's looking for.
+Working with a key/value store can be tricky at first, especially if you're used to relational databases.
+The central difficulty is that **your application already needs to know where to look** when it needs to find an object.
+It can't run a `SELECT * FROM table`-style operation that locates objects according to criteria.
+It has to know the object's location in advance.

+The best way to achieve this is to provide **structured bucket and/or key names** for objects that make them easily discoverable.
+Here are some example sources for bucket and key names:

+* Timestamps, e.g. `2013-11-05T08:15:30-05:00`
+* [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier)s, e.g. `9b1899b5-eb8c-47e4-83c9-2c62f0300596`
+* Geographical coordinates, e.g. `40.172N-21.273E`

 More in [this video](http://www.youtube.com/watch?v=-_3Us7Ystyg#aid=P-4heI_bFwo), with the presentation slides available [on Speaker Deck](https://speakerdeck.com/hectcastro/throw-some-keys-on-it-data-modeling-for-key-value-data-stores-by-example)

-RDBMSes => relationships, transactions, schemas, ability to extend pre-existing structure easily, ad-hoc queries

-NoSQL => no joins, no grouping across shards

-Interface is basically a hash => { key: value }

-Everything is binary data; all of it is opaque (with the exception of Riak Data Types, discussed below)

 ## Example

 Possible sources for "natural" keys:

-#### Timestamps

-Timestamps, e.g. `2013-11-05T08:15:30-05:00`

-#### UUIDs